Anthony Rizzo Player Props: Yankees vs. Phillies

 - The pitching staff for the Phillies had a collective nine K/9 last season, the eighth-best in MLB.

-- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Strahm will make his first start of the season for the Phillies.

-- The 31-year-old lefty has pitched in relief one time this season.

 © 2023 Data Skrive.
 All rights reserved.